Border-Peeling Clustering: Abstract

 \section{Abstract}

-In this paper, we present a novel non-parametric clustering technique, which is based on an iterative algorithm that peels off layers of points around the clusters.
+In this paper, we present a novel non-parametric clustering technique.
 Our technique is based on the notion that each latent cluster is comprised of layers that surround its core, where the external layers, or border points, implicitly separate the clusters.
-Analyzing the K-nearest neighbors of the points makes it possible to identify the border points and associate them with points of inner layers.
-Our clustering algorithm iteratively identifies border points, peels them, and separates the latent clusters.
-We show that the peeling process adapts to the local density and successfully separates adjacent clusters.
-A notable quality of the Border-Peeling algorithm is that it does not require any parameter tuning in order to outperform state-of-the-art finely-tuned non-parametric clustering methods, including Mean-Shift and DBSCAN.
-We further assess our technique on high-dimensional datasets that vary in size and characteristics.
-In particular, we analyze the space of deep features that were trained by a convolutional neural network.
+Unlike previous techniques, such as DBSCAN, where the cores of the clusters are defined directly by their densities, here the latent cores are revealed by a progressive peeling of the border points.
+Analyzing the density of the local neighborhoods allows identifying the border points and associating them with points of inner layers.
+We show that the peeling process adapts to the local densities and characteristics to successfully separate adjacent clusters (of possibly different densities).
+We extensively tested our technique on large sets of labeled data, including high-dimensional datasets of deep features that were trained by a convolutional neural network.
+We show that our technique is competitive to other state-of-the-art non-parametric methods using a fixed set of parameters throughout the experiments.